lucien-sim/cloudsat-viz/README.md

 * `figs`: Directory that contains any figures I generate while working on the project.
 * `notebooks`: Directory that contains the iPython notebooks I used to develop the visualization tool.
 * `scripts`: Directory that contains scripts I use to acquire the data and then prepare the data for use in the visualization tool.
-* `web-app-draft1`: Directory that contains the first draft of the tool's Flask application.
+* `web-app`: Directory that contains the tool's Flask application.